telerik/ajax-docs/controls/multiselect/getting-started.md

     * `FooterTemplate` - you can set custom footer template to the **RadMultiSelect** popup here.
     * `Filter` - set it to "`Contains`" to enable generic filtering.
     * Set other properties like `Placeholder`, `DropDownHeight` and `Width` to control its appearance as desired.
+    * *Optional*: Set the `AutoClose` property to **false** if you would like to keep the DropDown open upon selecting an item.
+This way you can select more items without the need top open it again.
+Set the `AutoClose` property to **true** to make the DropDown close as soon as you select an item from the list.

     The end result should be similar to the following: